cypik/terraform-google-firewall/README.md

 ## Introduction

-This project deploys a Google Cloud infrastructure using Terraform to create **FIREWALL** .
+This project deploys a Google Cloud infrastructure using Terraform to create firewall .

 ## Usage